 If you are at high risk for preeclampsia, your provider may advise you to take a low-dose aspirin after 10 weeks’ gestation as a preventative measure.

 If you are diagnosed with preeclampsia,you’re at an increased risk of seizures, placental abruption, stroke and possibly severe bleeding until your blood pressure decreases.
 You will need to come in for more frequent prenatal visits and may need to be hospitalized, sometimes for weeks.
 You’ll also need more frequent blood draws for testing, blood pressure checks, ultrasounds and non-stress tests.

 If you develop preeclampsia you will probably receive magnesium sulfate and antihypertensive medications to lower your blood pressure.
 You may receive corticosteroids if you have yet to reach 34 weeks’ gestation.

-This test only requires a simple finger stick and can be performed in your physician’s office during the first or second trimester of your pregnancy.
+This test only requires a simple finger stick and can be performed in your physician’s office during the first, second, or third trimester of your pregnancy.